 Please note: Up to three appeals may be accepted.
 Per federal financial aid regulations, appeals are not automatically accepted and may be denied based on failure to maintain the Satisfactory Academic Progress standards set forth at Vaughn College.
-Back to back appeals are not allowed for the same unusual circumstance.

 Any appeals after the third time needs to be review by the Associate Vice President of Enrollment Services.